-Restricted cash represents funds received under Capricor's Loan Agreement with CIRM (see Note 2 - "Loan Payable"), which are to be allocated to the ALLSTAR clinical trial research costs as incurred.
-Generally, a reduction of restricted cash occurs when the Company deems certain costs are attributable to the ALLSTAR clinical trial.
-As of June 30, 2016 and December 31, 2015, the Company had a restricted cash balance of zero.
+The Company has two awards with CIRM designated for specific use, a Loan Agreement (see Note 2 -"Loan Payable") in connection with the ALLSTAR Phase II clinical trial and the CIRM Award (see Note 6 -"Government Grant Awards") related to the HOPE Phase I/II clinical trial.
+Restricted cash represents funds received under these awards which are to be allocated to the research costs as incurred.
+Generally, a reduction of restricted cash occurs when the Company deems certain costs are attributable to the respective award.
+As of September 30, 2016, the Company had a restricted cash balance of approximately \$0.6 million.